Do Fleas Die From Water

 Q: How long does it take for fleas to drown?

 A: The time it takes for a flea to drown varies depending on factors such as the flea's species and the water temperature.
-However, prolonged submersion (several hours or more) is typically required.
+Even so, prolonged submersion (several hours or more) is typically required.

 Q: How can I prevent flea infestations?